1974 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The following table details its recent auction sales history.

-Market shows concentrated activity peaks during specific months, particularly early in the year.
+Market activity shows concentrated peaks particularly in the early months of the year.

 Market Activity: 1974-S DCAM Nickel